 First, not only can immigrants on visas be deported, but anyone that is

 not a citizen of the U.S. can be removed to their country of origin.
 This

-essentially three categories of criminal offense that will cause a person
+There are essentially three categories of criminal offense that are grounds

 - Aggravated Felonies